Research Briefings and Links to Further Articles

-Our periodical publication containing 3 short articles on a theme in Muslim-Christian studies and a review of a relevant book
+You can download the PDF for each issue of our periodical publication, Research Briefings, on this page.
+Each issue contains 3 short articles on a theme in Muslim-Christian studies and a review of a relevant book.

 Our eighth edition of the CMCS Research Briefings is dedicated to the work of Bishop Lesslie Newbigin and features four papers presented at a symposium held at Regent’s Park College, Oxford, in November 2016, jointly sponsored by CMCS and the Oxford Centre for Christianity and Culture.